South Park: Post COVID: Plot

 Stan eventually relents and visits Randy.
 Following the pandemic, Randy's wife, Sharon, filed for divorce; however, Randy refused to relinquish his stake in Tegridy Farms, resulting in constant arguing.
-Frustrated, Stan burned down the farm, unaware that his sister, Shelly, was inside the barn.
-Distraught over Shelly's death, Sharon committed suicide, and Stan and Randy became estranged.
+Frustrated, Stan burned down the farm, unaware that his sister, Shelley, was inside the barn and was killed.
+Distraught over Shelley's death, Sharon committed suicide, and Stan and Randy became estranged.
 They escape the nursing home to what is left of Tegridy Farms, where Randy admits his responsibility for the pandemic.
 Randy reveals that he had smuggled marijuana seeds in his rectum, prompting Stan to realize that Kenny did the same with his data.

 In Stan and Kyle's absence, Token, Craig, Tweek, Wendy, Jimmy, and Clyde try searching for Kenny's data themselves.
 They attempt to contact Victor Chouce, Kenny's only surviving associate, but find he is institutionalized.
 Clyde refuses to be vaccinated, preventing the group from visiting the asylum.
 They discover Kenny's secret laboratory in the school and learn that he was attempting to perfect time travel to prevent the pandemic from happening.

 Stan, Kyle, and Cartman visit the morgue and retrieve Kenny's flash drive from his rectum.
 They reunite with their friends at the school and discover a video of Kenny's time travel experiment on the drive, in which his colleague reveals that he faulted Stan, Kyle, and Cartman for letting the pandemic drive them apart, indirectly causing the dystopian future.
 Because Kenny was not wearing a mask, a malfunction killed all the scientists.
 Kenny briefly disappears, returning after having contracted COVID-19 in the process.
 Reflecting on their childhood, Stan and Kyle vow to finish Kenny's work.
 Cartman also volunteers at first, out of fear for his family.
 However, he flees with them, not wanting the future to be changed.
 Meanwhile, Randy finds a small sprout of marijuana and vows to protect it.
-At the asylum, it is revealed that "Chouce" is a mispronunciation of "Chaos," suggesting him to be Butters Stotch.
+At the asylum, it is revealed that "Chouce" is a mispronunciation of "Chaos", suggesting him to be Butters Stotch.